microsoft/nni/docs/PAIMode.md

   host: 10.1.1.1
 ```

-Note: You should set `trainingServicePlatform: pai` in NNI config yml file if you want to start experiment in pai mode.
+Note: You should set `trainingServicePlatform: pai` in NNI config YAML file if you want to start experiment in pai mode.

 Compared with LocalMode and [RemoteMachineMode](RemoteMachineMode.md), trial configuration in pai mode have five additional keys:
 * cpuNum